idaejin/HRQoL/README.md

 install_github("idaejin/HRQoL")
 ```

-If you use this `R` package, please refer to the manuscript
+If you use this `R` package, please refer to the manuscript:

 *"A comparison of beta-binomial regression model approaches to analyze health related quality of life data in chronic obstructive pulmonary disease patients"* Najera, J., Lee, D.-J., Arostegui, I. (submitted).